 School milk is provided in Early Years.
 It is available free of charge until your child’s fifth birthday after which there is a charge (approximately £16.00 per term).
 It is optional whether your child has milk.
 All children have access to water throughout the day.

 All children in Year R and Key Stage 1 are offered fruit each morning as part of the Government's ‘Fruit for Schools’ initiative.
-Children in KS2 can bring in a healthy snack, such as a piece of fruit, if required.
+Children in KS2 can bring in a healthy snack, such as a piece of fruit or a vegetable, if required.

 Free School Meals and milk